YoussifTawfik/banquemisr-challange/README.md

 - Create, Read, Update, and Delete todos.
 - Assign priorities (Low, Medium, High).
 - Set deadlines for todo.
-- Manage task statuses (Pending, In Progress, Completed).
+- Manage todo statuses (Pending, In Progress, Completed).
 - RESTful APIs for seamless integration.
 - Authentication and authorization based on user roles and permissions.
-- Notification system to alert users one day before their task's due date.
+- Notification system to alert users one day before their todo's due date.

 ---